LavaOps/splc2024/README.md

 Each file is described below.

+## feature_model_values.csv

+This is the complete list of values for all parameters in our full feature model from RQ1 and RQ2.

 ## 1-hop_complete.csv

 This is the complete set of one-hop tests discussed in RQ1, including the configuration information as well as the mission and takeoff outcomes.